Key Takeaways:

 Legal analysts work in law firms and law-related businesses.
 They typically assist attorneys in reviewing and drafting various legal documents.

 These may include contracts, discovery material, litigation filings, legal memos related to diverse legal transactions, or court cases.
-They use their research and analytical skills to prepare these documents and create a strong foundation for argument.
+They utilize their research and analytical skills to prepare these documents, creating a strong foundation for their argument.

 Psychology graduates can also use their knowledge of human behavior to anticipate counterarguments in cases.